CS171/2015-cs171-homework/hw3/README.md

 See, for example, the [Semi-log plot](http://en.wikipedia.org/wiki/Semi-log_plot).

-This method has two drawbacks: the logarithmic function is usually not parametrizable, and the value of *log(0)* is infinite.
+This method has two drawbacks: the logarithmic function is usually not parameterizable, and the value of *log(0)* is infinite.

 We will use a power scale ([d3 link](https://github.com/mbostock/d3/wiki/Quantitative-Scales#power-scales)) that transforms the data by taking it to the power of an exponent.
 <p align="center" style="font-size:10pt;">